beeldengeluid/term-extract/README.md

 Term extractie uit de Gemeenschappelijke Thesaurus Audiovisuele Archieven en andere bronnen.

-#### Example termextract POST

-The available values for "namedentity.repository" in the "settings" are :
+The available values for "namedentity.repository" in the "settings" can be

         "xtas" : for 904labas xtas
         "xtas-local" : for local xtas installed in beeldengeluid "cltl"

+#### Example termextract POST

     curl -X POST http://labs-test.beeldengeluid.nl/termextract
      {